How to Calculate a Pay Raise: Percentage and Dollar Amount Formulas

 Year 20$108,244$131,534$159,219$232,244$50,975

 The most effective raise strategy for most US workers is changing employers.
-Workers who switch jobs earn approximately 15% more on average versus 3–5% for merit raises (ADP Workforce Vitality Report 2025).
+Workers who switch jobs earn approximately 15% more on average versus 3 to 5% for merit raises (ADP Workforce Vitality Report 2025).
 This gap compounds over time and represents the largest single lever most workers have for salary growth.

 StrategyYear 0Year 1Year 3Year 55-yr total earnings

-The job switch strategy results in $41,000–$51,000 more in cumulative earnings over 5 years than the stay-and-get-merit-raises path.
+The job switch strategy results in $41,000 to $51,000 more in cumulative earnings over 5 years than the stay-and-get-merit-raises path.
 The 15% jump from switching creates a permanently higher base from which all future raises are calculated.
-This is the compounding base effect — the same reason early-career negotiation matters so much.
+This is the compounding base effect: the same reason early-career negotiation matters so much.

 For context on what the market is currently paying in your field, see our average American salary guide for industry and occupation breakdowns.

-How Much of Your Raise Do You Actually Keep?
+How Much of My Raise Do I Actually Take Home After Taxes?

-Your raise is taxed at your marginal federal rate — not your effective rate.
+Your raise is taxed at your marginal federal rate: not your effective rate.
 FICA (7.65%) applies to the full raise amount up to the Social Security wage cap.
 State income tax adds further reduction.
-The net result: at the 22% marginal bracket, you keep approximately 65–70 cents of every dollar raised, depending on your state.
+The net result: at the 22% marginal bracket, you keep approximately 65 to 70 cents of every dollar raised, depending on your state.

 Gross raiseFederal tax (22%)FICA (7.65%)State (4% est.)Net raise/yearNet raise/month